IHPCSS 2019 — International High Performance Computing Summer School

 Date:

-I participated in the IHPCSS 2019 that took place in RIKEN Centre, Kobe, Japan on July 7 - 12.
-The main purpose of the summer school was to familiarize students with major state-of-the-art aspects of HPC for a variety of scientific disciplines, catalyze the formation of networks, provide advanced mentoring and facilitate international exchange.
-One of the activities was to present your own research to other 80 participants, mostly PhD students and Postdocs, from Canada, USA, Europe and Japan.
+I participated in the IHPCSS 2019 that took place in RIKEN Centre, Kobe, Japan on July 7–12.
+The main purpose of the summer school was to familiarize students with state-of-the-art HPC in many scientific areas, form networks, provide mentoring, and support international exchange.
+One of the activities was a short research presentation: a 1-minute talk and an electronic poster session together with a large group of other participants—mostly PhD students and postdocs from Canada, the U.S., Europe, and Japan.

 The presentation included 1-minute talk and 1-hour electronic poster session, where you stand near your laptop and show short series of ppt slides.
 In my one-minute talk, I introduced myself and described the main research problems of our lab.
 During the poster session I presented my own work - Defining conformational states of proteins using dimensionality reduction and clustering algorithms.